aredotna/building/_posts/2018-06-26-willa-koerner.markdown

 description: "This essay adapts and expands upon a talk Willa gave on knowledge management at SYPartners, as part of a night of discussion hosted by SYPand and Are.na."
 ---

-_This essay adapts and expands upon a talk Willa gave on knowledge management at SYPartners, as part of a night of discussion hosted by [SYPand](https://www.syp-and.com) and Are.na._

----

 <figure>
     <img src="https://d2w9rnfcy7mm78.cloudfront.net/2354057/original_f4c6a1acb180add65af7886ba634e690.jpg"/>
 </figure>